barchart/alerting-service-public/docs/content/sdk/lib.md

 ## AlertManager :id=alertmanager
->The entry point for interacting with the Barchart's Alert Service.
+>The **central component of the SDK**.
+It is responsible for connecting to Barchart's Alert Service, querying existing alerts, creating new alerts, and monitoring alert status.

 **Kind**: global class
 **Extends**: <code>Disposable</code>